ConorWarrilow/Academic-Success-Analysis/readme.md

 <br/>

 ## $${\color{#00A5A8}\text{5.3 Stacked Ensemble Model}}$$
 The tuned XGBoost model was able to score around 82%, which isn't bad, however additional strategies can be used to increase model performance.
-One such strategy is the use of a stacked ensemble, often simply referred to as 'stacking'.
+One such strategy is the use of an ensemble, or in this specific case, a stacked ensemble, often simply referred to as 'stacking'.
 Stacking involves combining multiple base models (learners) with a meta-model to achieve better predictive performance than any single base model alone.

 For the ensemble, multiple models are trained independently on the same dataset.
 These base models can vary, such as combining SVC models with tree based models, or they can simply be different instances of the same model with varying hyperparameters.